CiscoDevNet/awesome-webex/README.md

      * [Fault Report](https://github.com/jfield44/TropoFaultReport) - Reporting System using Tropo IVR and Cisco Spark for efficient Fault Resolution (by jfield44).
 * Swift
      * [Kitchen Sink](https://github.com/ciscospark/spark-ios-sdk-example) - Developer friendly sample to showcase Spark iOS SDK features (by Spark for Developers).
+     * [Spark iOS SDK Wrapper](https://github.com/jfield44/SparkSDKWrapper) - Convienience wrapper for the Spark iOS SDK, offering a drop in voice and video calling component in just a few lines of code. (by jfield44).

 ## Integration services